joakim/calendar/README.md

 ### Disadvantages

-- Unfamiliar "months", "weeks", "new year" and epoch
+- Unfamiliar dates ("months", "weeks", new year) and epoch
 - No simple rule for leap years, in exchange for accuracy
 - Just a calendar proposed by someone named Joakim (who is not the pope)